textkernel/oneui/CONTRIBUTING.md

 2. Start with simple component rendering tests, possibly using a snapshot
 3. Test additional interactivity / behaviour with explicit assertions
 4. Strive for 100% code coverage

-## Definition of Done Checklist
-Any new implementation is expected to meet the following standards before it can be merged.

-- The component has been manually tested and complies with the Textkernel [browser support guidelines](https://textkernel.com/browser-support/).
-- The component has a __displayName__ defined.
-- The component comes with a __detailed propTypes__ (and defaultProps) definition.
-- The implementation complies with __accessibility__ standards.
-- The component is __properly exported__ in `src/index.js` (maintain alphabetical order).
-- The implementation is thoroughly __covered by tests__ (Jest / Enzyme, preferably 100%), not only with snapshots.
-- The component __comes with a story__ in Storybook that allows props to be changed with knobs.
-- The implementation is __reviewed__ by another contributor.
-- The complete __build is passing__ (including tests and code linting).